 - Add all but ½ cup of the oats and stir them in.
 Put the remaining oats on a small plate.

-- Use an ice cream scoop, tablespoon, or smaller spoon to scoop out the mixture.
+- Use a cookie scoop or a tablespoon to scoop out the mixture.

 - Form the portions into balls with your hands.